 The Belmont University vocal group The Beltones sing a beautiful a cappella cover of the Christian hymn ‘Come Thou Fount of Every Blessing.’

-Today they present a beautiful music video of the Christian hymn ‘Come Thou Fount Of Every Blessing’ written by the 18th-century pastor and hymnodist Robert Robinson who wrote the song in 1758 at the age of 22.
+‘Come Thou Fount Of Every Blessing’ hymn was written by the 18th-century pastor and hymnodist Robert Robinson in 1758 at the age of 22.

 Tune my heart to sing Thy grace

 Praise the mount, I’m fixed upon it